Nexedi/erp5/buildout/README.txt

 In profiles directory there are profiles to help with preparation of used distributions.

-To prepare Mandriva 2010.0 please type, after bootstrapping:
+To prepare Mandriva 2010.0 please type, having root privileges:

-  bin/buildout -c profiles/mandriva2010.0.cfg install dependency
+  helpers/mandriva2010.0.sh

 sudo is used internally.